Yetunde79/landingpage2-v2/README.md

 - Second release of Landing Page 2.

 - Fixes:
   - iPhone/macOS browsers border issue no more.
-Used <hr> with gradient property.
+Used "<hr>" with gradient property.
   - Added more resolutions under media queries for centerdiv.

 - Issues: